unode/deep-learning-intro/_episodes/03-monitor-the-model.md

 ~~~
 {: .language-python}

-To apply early stopping during training it is easiest to use keras `EarlyStopping` class.
+To apply early stopping during training it is easiest to use Keras `EarlyStopping` class.
 This allows to define the condition of when to stop training.
 In our case we will say when the validation loss is lowest.
 However, since we have seen quiet some fluctuation of the losses during training above we will also set `patience=10` which means that the model will stop training of the validation loss has not gone down for 10 epochs.
 ~~~